MicrosoftDocs/azure-docs/articles/healthcare-apis/dicom/dicomweb-standard-apis-c-sharp.md

 # Use C# and DICOMweb Standard APIs

-This article shows how to work with the DICOM&reg; service using C# and [sample .dcm DICOM files](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).
+This article shows how to work with the DICOMweb service using C# and [sample .dcm DICOM&reg; files](https://github.com/microsoft/dicom-server/tree/main/docs/dcms).

 Use these sample files: